How Much Does It Cost to Build an App in 2026?

 What you get: A working app.
 Sometimes surprisingly good.
 Always limited by what the platform supports.

-**The catch:** Vendor lock-in.
 Your app lives on their platform.
-Want to add a feature they don't support?
-You're stuck.
+Want to add an unsupported feature?
+You are stuck.
 Want to switch platforms?
 Start over from scratch.

 Performance can be an issue too.
 No-code apps often feel slower than native ones.